-The 2022 Loan Agreements, as amended, require the Borrowers to comply with (i) a minimum net revenue covenant and (ii) a minimum cash covenant, which requires certain unrestricted cash to be greater than or equal to \$7.0 million at all times.
+The 2022 Loan Agreements, as amended, require the Company to comply with (i) a minimum net revenue covenant and (ii) a minimum cash covenant, which requires certain unrestricted cash to be greater than or equal to \$7.0 million at all times.

-The 2022 Loan Agreements contain customary affirmative and negative covenants, including covenants limiting the ability of the Company and its subsidiaries, among other things, to incur debt, grant liens, make distributions, enter certain restrictive agreements, pay or modify subordinated debt, dispose of assets, make investments and acquisitions, enter into certain transactions with affiliates, and undergo certain fundamental changes, in each case, subject to limitations and exceptions set forth in the 2022 Loan Agreements.
+The 2022 Loan Agreements, as amended, contain customary affirmative and negative covenants, including covenants limiting the ability of the Company and its subsidiaries, among other things, to incur debt, grant liens, make distributions, enter certain restrictive agreements, pay or modify subordinated debt, dispose of assets, make investments and acquisitions, enter into certain transactions with affiliates, and undergo certain fundamental changes, in each case, subject to limitations and exceptions set forth in the 2022 Loan Agreements.

-The 2022 Loan Agreements contain customary events of default that include, among other things, certain payment defaults, cross defaults to certain other contracts and indebtedness, covenant defaults, inaccuracy of representations and warranties, bankruptcy and insolvency defaults, judgment defaults, change of control defaults, defaults related to the failure to remain registered with the Securities and Exchange Commission and listed for trading on the Nasdaq Stock Market, and a material adverse change default.
+The 2022 Loan Agreements, as amended, contain customary events of default that include, among other things, certain payment defaults, cross defaults to certain other contracts and indebtedness, covenant defaults, inaccuracy of representations and warranties, bankruptcy and insolvency defaults, judgment defaults, change of control defaults, defaults related to the failure to remain registered with the SEC and listed for trading on the Nasdaq Stock Market, and a material adverse change default.

-Upon the occurrence and during the continuance of an event of default under the 2022 Loan Agreements, the respective administrative agent, if requested by the respective lenders, may, among other things, (i) suspend or terminate commitments, as well as obligations of the relevant administrative agent and lenders, (ii) declare all outstanding obligations under the applicable agreement (including principal and accrued and unpaid interest) immediately due and payable, and (iii) exercise the other rights and remedies provided for under the applicable agreement.
+Upon the occurrence and during the continuance of an event of default under the 2022 Loan Agreements, as amended, the respective administrative agent, if requested by the respective lenders, may, among other things, (i) suspend or terminate commitments, as well as obligations of the relevant administrative agent and lenders, (ii) declare all outstanding obligations under the applicable agreement (including principal and accrued and unpaid interest) immediately due and payable, and (iii) exercise the other rights and remedies provided for under the applicable agreement.
 The 2022 Loan Agreements provide that, under certain circumstances, a default interest rate will apply on all obligations under such agreement during the existence of an event of default, at a per annum rate equal to 2.0% above the applicable interest rate.

 The Company bifurcated a derivative liability related to the acceleration clause triggered upon an event of default (contingent put option) under the 2022 Term Loan Agreement.
-The contingent put option liability is classified as a component of derivative liabilities on the consolidated balance sheet.
-As of June 30, 2023, the estimated fair value of the contingent put option liability was \$0.2 million, which was determined by using a risk-neutral valuation model wherein the fair value of the underlying debt facility is estimated, both with and without the presence of the default provisions, holding all other assumptions constant (Note 3).
+The contingent put option liability is classified as a derivative liability on the consolidated balance sheet.
+As of June 30, 2024, the estimated fair value of the contingent put option liability was \$36 thousand, which was determined by using a risk-neutral valuation model wherein the fair value of the underlying debt facility is estimated, both with and without the presence of the default provisions, holding all other assumptions constant (Note 3).

-The estimated future principal payments due under the 2022 Loan Agreements were as follows:
+As of June 30, 2024, the estimated future principal payments due were as follows (Note 19):

-June e 30, 2023
+June 30, 2024

 Estimated future principal payments due

-2023 \$

-2024
+2024 \$

-2025 4,167
+2025 1,042

-2026 10,000
+2026 2,500

-2027 5,833
+2027 1,458

-Total \$ 20,000
+Total \$ 5,000

-10. STOCKHOLDERS' EQUITY
+10. STOCKHOLDERS' (DEFICIT) EQUITY